technoboy10/Comfortably-Numbered/README.md

 To run it yourself, `git clone` the repo and create the file `settings.py`, with the content `ADMINS = ["an_admin_email@addess"]`.
 Then run with the GAE SDK.

-To test a post, view `/post/?test=FILENAME`, where `FILENAME` resides in the root directory.
+To test a post, view `/post/?test=NAME`, where `NAME-test.html` resides in the root directory.